 - Association of Children’s Museums (ACM) — Show your membership card with the ACM logo sticker for half price admission for up to six people.

 - KQED membership card gets you $1 off admission.

 - With your local library card you may be able to check out a discounted family pass.

 5. Lawrence Hall of Science: An entertaining family center featuring hands-on exhibits, events, classes, and summer camps, workshops, labs and planetary shows.
-Currently open daily, but will be open Tuesday–Sunday starting on September 23, 2017.
+Open Tuesday–Sunday.

 ADDRESS — Lawrence Hall of Science, One Centennial Drive, Berkeley, CA 94720 (located at the University of California, Berkeley).

 FREE — Admission is free for members, children age 2 and under, UC Berkeley students and staff.

 DISCOUNT — Children 3–18, and seniors 62+ get $2 off the regular (adult) price of $12.
 (Tickets for shows are $4 per person.)